Q. How big is Land Between the Lakes

 A. You may camp almost anywhere in Land Between the Lakes.
-There are developed campgrounds and basic camping sites throughout the recreation area.
+There are developed campgrounds and basic camping facilities throughout the recreation area.

 Q. How long can I stay at the campgrounds?

-A. Campground regulations state that you may stay 21 consecutive days at most campsites.
-If you are backcountry camping, you may stay a maximum of 14 consecutive days.
+A. Campground regulations state that you may stay 21 consecutive days at staffed (developed) campgrounds.
+If you are camping with a Basic Camping Permit, you may stay a maximum of 14 consecutive days.

 Q. Do I need a camping permit if I want to camp somewhere other than a developed campground?
 How about others with me?

 A. Yes.
-If age 18 or older, you must have a Backcountry Camping Permit.
+If age 18 or older, you must have a Basic Camping Permit.
 Each person in your group needs one.
 Campers under the age of 18 must be accompanied by an adult.

-Q. Where do I get a Backcountry Camping Permit?
+Q. Where do I get a Basic Camping Permit?

-A. You may purchase a Backcountry Camping Permit online 24/7, at Golden Pond Visitor Center, Turkey Bay OHV Area, Hillman Ferry, Piney, Energy Lake, or Wranglers Campground.
-North or South Welcome Stations, Woodlands Nature Station, and he Homeplace 1850s Farm sell Backcountry Camping Permits seasonally.
+A. You may purchase a Basic Camping Permit online 24/7, at Golden Pond Visitor Center, Turkey Bay OHV Area, Hillman Ferry, Piney, Energy Lake, or Wranglers Campground.
+North or South Welcome Stations, Woodlands Nature Station, and he Homeplace 1850s Farm sell Basic Camping Permits seasonally.
 If you arrive after 5pm, go to the nearest campground gatehouse (Hillman, Piney, Wranglers).